 Mary Ashe Yamada is known as ‘the light lady’ in Navigant’s Washington, D.C. office.
-As a Managing Consultant in the Energy practice, she is passionate about LED lighting and regularly works on projects designed to support the Department of Energy’s Solid-State Lighting Program.
+As an associate director in the Energy practice, she is passionate about LED lighting and regularly works on projects designed to support the Department of Energy’s Solid-State Lighting Program.

 I’ve never had anyone say ‘no’ to an idea I’ve had.
 If you have an idea for something that would be beneficial to your career or to the surrounding community, people at Navigant let you take the ball and run with it.”